DEC logoRULES AND REGULATIONS

 4. Landscape Treatment

-(a) The existing landscape of Devens is diverse, containing natural wooded environments such as the Nashua River corridor, Mirror Lake, and Robbins Pond, as well as open meadows and ceremonial landscapes such as the parade ground and the cemetery.
+(a) The existing landscape of Devens is diverse, containing natural wooded environments such as the Nashua River corridor, Mirror Lake, and Robbins Pond, as well as open meadows and ceremonial landscapes such as Rogers Field (parade ground) and the Fort Devens Cemetery.
 New development shall be respectful and sensitive to the dominant landscape character of the site and Devens as a whole.

 (b) The purposes of Landscape Treatment Design Standards in Devens are to: